Blended Family Adjustment

 - Stress in the marriage or parent’s relationship

 When is it time to get help?

 Depending on the issues your blended family is facing will determine the best therapy treatment.
 Treatment might include improving communication, talk therapy or it may also be necessary for one or more of the children involved to go through individual therapy, such as play therapy.
 Or the parents might benefit from couples counselling.
-An evaluation conducted by a licensed therapist should be done in order to determine the best methods for each family member or the family as a whole.
+An evaluation conducted by a licensed therapist should be done to determine the best methods for each family member or the family as a whole.
+Effective family treatments include:

 Navigating family relationships is often a bit challenging as there are so many different people and variables involved.
 Blending two families into one can add to those challenges.
 However, with some good communication tools, and understanding of what each member is going through – there is no reason why your blended family and everyone in it – can’t thrive.
 We’d be honoured to assist you on that journey.

-Insight Psychological has six locations in the Alberta – Edmonton North, Edmonton South, Edmonton Central, Red Deer, Spruce Grove, and Calgary.
+Insight Psychological has multiple locations in the Alberta.
 Please call us today to see how we can help the members of your new blended family work through their issues, to function better as a whole.